You are here

 Who can I choose as the other member of my dyad?

-The other member of your dyad must be a practicing physician (Residents and Fellows are not eligible) who has completed one of the following courses:
+The other member of your dyad must be a practicing physician, fellow, or resident who has completed one of the following courses:

 - Point-of-Care Ultrasound for Internists and Hospitalists pre-course at Internal Medicine Meeting 2018